-This book outlines the subjects which your daughter will undertake in 2021.
+This book outlines the subjects which your daughter will undertake in 2022.
 These are reflective of the Australian Curriculum and current trends in pedagogy.
-Students will study: English, Mathematics, Science, Humanities or Humanities Learning Enhancement (HumLE), Religious and Values Education, Health and Physical Education, Digital Technologies, French or Chinese (Mandarin) and 2 Arts subjects (Either Drama, Music or Visual Art).
-Students in need of learning support will undertake a Communications subject instead of a Language.
+Students will study English, Mathematics, Science, Humanities or Humanities Learning Enhancement (HumLE), Religious and Values Education, Health and Physical Education, Digital Technologies, French or Chinese (Mandarin) and 2 Arts subjects (Either Drama, Music or Visual Art).

-If you have any questions in relation to the information contained in this Handbook, please contact the Acting Dean of Studies, Mr Tom McCormick, or the relevant Head of Faculty.
+If you have any questions in relation to the information contained in this Handbook, please contact the Dean of Studies, Ms Caitlin McCluskey, or the relevant Head of Faculty.
 Contact numbers are recorded at the back of this Handbook.

 We look forward to sharing the learning journey in Year 8 with you and your daughter.
-We welcome the challenges which this will entail in the knowledge that they are essential to ensure optimal learning in all spheres.